 15 September 2019

 I've been troubled this week by non-mathematical issues relating to a rumour that a disused hotel in my adopted home village of Oughterard may be used as a direct provision centre for asylum seekers.
-A meeting of 700 people took place in the village community centre on Wednesday at which attendees voted unanimously against the centre.
+A meeting of 700 people took place in the village community centre on Wednesday at which attendees voted almost unanimously against the centre [there were just 14 disseneting votes].
 The meeting was organized in part through the Facebook page Stop Connemara Gateway Hotel Direct Provision Centre.
 According to the Irish Times, the meeting decided to form an action group to demand clarity, openness and transparency from the department as well as strongly opposing any plan to provide such a facility in Oughterard.
 The Irish Times also reported that one of the organisers of the meeting, Patrick Curran, called for one thousand volunteers to take part in “direct action” to prevent the centre from opening.
 Following the meeting, local representatives told the media that Oughterard does not have the facilities to support such a centre.
 The meeting organizers subsequently formed the Oughterard says NO to inhumane direct provision centres Facebook page and organized a silent march from the village to the disused hotel on Saturday, attended by 1500 people, to protest against the inhumane system of direct provision for asylum seekers in Ireland.
 A group continued the protest outside the entrance to the disused hotel after the march and have formed a 24/7 picket at the entrance.
 I have intentionally avoided participating in the public meeting, the silent march, and the ongoing picket.

-The treatment of asylum seekers is a delicate issue with no easy answers, and one which can give rise to insensitive comments at public meetings and in social media.
+The treatment of asylum seekers is a complicated and delicate issue with no easy answers, and one which can give rise to insensitive comments at public meetings and in social media.
 For my own sanity I'm going to try to analyze a few of the claims, questions and comments that I've heard or read this week.
 But first I'd like to quote from an open letter from Síle Ní Dhubhghaill.An open letter to Noel Grealish TD

 RE: Comments relating to the possible location of asylum seekers to Oughterard